This Policy will be made available on our website. You may also request a printed copy from one of our branches, which will be provided at no charge.

-Elders will take all steps reasonable in the circumstances to ensure that the personal information we collect from you is accurate, up to date and complete.
+Elders will take all steps reasonable in the circumstances to ensure that the information we collect from you is accurate, up to date and complete.
 Where we collect information from you directly, we rely on you to supply accurate information and we may not consider that further steps are required.
-Elders will also ensure that all steps reasonable under the circumstances to ensure that the personal information we use or disclose is, when considered in relation to the purpose for which we are using or disclosing the information, accurate, up to date, complete and relevant.
+Elders will also ensure that all steps reasonable under the circumstances to ensure that the information we use or disclose is, when considered in relation to the purpose for which we are using or disclosing the information, accurate, up to date, complete and relevant.

 Where information is collected for a one off purpose, such as to establish a trading account for you, and that information is not likely to be used again, we will not update that information unless it becomes necessary to use or disclose it again (for example, when you apply to increase your trading limit).

 Elders will take all steps reasonable under the circumstances to protect your information from misuse, interference, loss; and unauthorised access, modification or disclosure.
 If we no longer require the holding of personal information, we will take all reasonable steps under the circumstances to destroy or de-identify the information.
 However, we may retain documents that contain personal information in accordance with document retention practices.
 For example, Elders may retain copies of contracts to which you are a party, even though the contracts may contain personal information about you.
 Similarly, information provided for the purposes of establishing or varying the terms of a trading account will be retained on file in case enforcement proceedings become necessary in future.